-Turkey’s rapidly expanding economy, political and economic stability, and the possibility of EU membership has attracted the attention of a variety of American companies.
-In 2011, U.S. exports to Turkey reached a record $15 billion, a 34% increase from 2010.
-That trend is expected to continue, however an expected economic slowdown in Turkey in 2012 might give pause to some importers’ buying decisions.
-Turkey’s financial sector is stronger than that of many other countries, in part due to a series of reforms in the wake of the 2001 financial crisis, which left Turkish banks better leveraged than many of their U.S. and European counterparts.
-However, banks here remain hesitant to extend trade and project credit.
+Turkey’s rapidly expanding economy, political and economic stability, and the possibility of EU membership continues to attract the attention of a variety of American companies.
+In 2011, U.S. exports to Turkey reached a record $14.7 billion, and while 2012 brought a slight decline in exports ($12.6 billion), total U.S. – Turkey trade remained at a near record of more than $19 billion.
+Turkey’s financial sector is stronger than that of many other countries, due in part to a series of reforms in the wake of the 2001 financial crisis which left Turkish banks better leveraged than many of their U.S. and European counterparts.

-Opportunities exist in telecommunications services and equipment, safety and security equipment and services, automotive aftermarket, medical equipment, pharmaceuticals, R &D, transportation infrastructure and higher education services.
-Turkey sends the largest number of students among all European countries – around 12,000 each year – to U.S. colleges and universities.
-Turkish companies are eager partners for American firms, and seek technology and financing to grow their businesses.
+Opportunities also exist in telecommunications services and equipment, safety and security equipment and services, automotive parts, medical equipment, R &D, transportation, infrastructure and higher education services.
+Turkey sends the largest number of students among all European countries, around 12,000 each year, to U.S. colleges and universities.
+Turkish companies are eager to partner with American firms, and are seeking technology and financing, particularly from the U.S. to grow their businesses.

 Turkey is a long-term ally of the United States and a charter member of NATO with strong links to global institutions.
 Turkey has a key role to play in most of the major regional issues facing the United States.
-Our two countries currently enjoy a close and vibrant partnership, extending into key issues such as Syria, Iraq, Afghanistan and Cyprus.
+The United States and Turkey currently enjoy a close and vibrant partnership, extending into key issues such as Syria, Iraq, Afghanistan and Cyprus.
 However, bilateral relations have been occasionally difficult.
 Under the Obama administration, continued high-level government contacts have created a constructive atmosphere, with a special emphasis on building bilateral commercial relations.
-The governments Framework for Strategic Economic and Commercial Cooperation and the private sector led U.S.-Turkish Business Council are examples of intensified efforts to increase bilateral trade and investment.
-Over 1,000 American firms are registered in Turkey, ranging from large multinationals to small and medium size firms.
-While Turkey’s economic growth in 2012 is expected to slow, the longer-term prospects for many American firms in Turkey remain excellent.
+The bilateral Framework for Strategic Economic and Commercial Cooperation and the private sector led U.S.-Turkish Business Council are examples of intensified efforts to increase bilateral trade and investment.
+Over 1,200 American firms are registered in Turkey, ranging from large multinationals to small and medium size firms.
+While Turkey’s economic growth in 2012 slowed, the longer-term prospects for many American firms in Turkey remains excellent.

 The Republic of Turkey is a complex and challenging market requiring adaptability and persistence.